JS80P

 Filter Gain (GAIN)

-Controls the boosting or attenuation when the TYPE knob is in the Bell, LS (low-shelf), or HS (high-shelf) positions.
+Controls the boosting or attenuation when the filter type knob is in the Bell, LS (low-shelf), or HS (high-shelf) positions.
 It has no effect on other filter types.

 Be careful with this, because too much boosting can make the signal too loud.